 From here, it’s just a final short walk up and over a low ridge to reach Sky Pond.
 As soon as you crest the ridge, it will become obvious why this is such an iconic hike.
 Photos from every angle are amazing, but for a shot of the most recognizable and jagged ridge line, turn left when you reach the lake and walk about ¼ of the way around the shore.

 I’ve also done two winter hikes to Loch Vale.
 The winter trail follows a shorter and much steeper route than the main trail, ignoring Alberta Falls and heading directly to the 3-way trail junction mentioned above.
-From here, the summer trail zigzags up to the top of the right bank of Icy Brook (left photo below).
-In the winter, the trail goes straight up Icy Brook (right photo below).
+From here, the trail goes straight up Icy Brook.

 On my first winter hike, the wind gusts at the lake were probably the strongest I’d ever experienced – one of them blew me completely off balance but fortunately right into Pat – so we didn’t spend much time there.
 The second time around, it was perfectly calm and my mom and I were able to thoroughly enjoy the frozen lake.